anh56/ai_sec_dev/README.md

 - gh_comments: comments of GitHub discussions (repo_name, discussion_number,author_login,comment_body)
 - gh_issues: issues of GitHub repositories (repo_name,issue_url,issue_title,issue_body,pr_from_issue,user_login,issue_number)
 - gh_issues_comments: comments of issues on GitHub repositories (repo_name,issue_url,issue_title,issue_body,pr_from_issue,user_login, issue_number, issue_comment)
+SQL can be used to review the content of these tables.

+# Experiments (RQ1)
+- Run [process.ipynb](classifier/process.ipynb) notebook to extract the data from the database.
+- [sample.sh](classifier/sample.sh) contains a list of sample commands to run the classifiers in different settings.
+- [inference/distilbert](classifier/inference/distilbert) contains the inferred results using distilbert.
+- Run [analysis.ipynb](classifier/analysis.ipynb) to generate the results of RQ1.

+# Thematic Analysis (RQ2,3)
+- The samples presented in the paper are presented as {Repo Name}-{Discussion Number}.
+- Only the last number is the discussion number, for example: comfyanonymous/ComfyUI-5165 -> repo name: comfyanonymous/ComfyUI, discussion number: 5165.
+- These repo names and discussion number then can be used to trace back the source it originated from in [data.xlsx](theme/data.xlsx).
+- Run [analysis.ipynb](theme/analysis.ipynb) to generate the frequency/coverage.

 # Citation
 TBD